Zotahiana/Zotahiana/README.md

 ### Hi there 👋

-- 🔭 Hi, I'm Zo-tahina from SAYNA.
+- 🔭 Hi, I'm Zo-tahiana from SAYNA.
 It's digital school to learn all digitals jobs with a good family spirit and game away.
 - 🌱 I’m interested a code but i'm not developer, sorry!
 - 👯 I’m currently learning all things about development and specifically how to learn it.
 - 🤔 I’m looking to collaborate on many projects to see all methodoly development in the world, good luck for me!